Low-floor bus: Russia

-Moscow was the to introduce low floor as the compulsory requirement for the suppliers of the city buses.
+Moscow was the first city in Russia to introduce low floor as the compulsory requirement for the suppliers of the city buses.
 By 2005 a few hundreds of low-floor buses started intra-metropolitan service.
 At first, PAZ-3237 was selected for the city centre, while LiAZ-5292 were chosen to serve city outskirts.
 Later the articulated version of the latter, specifically designed for Moscow, the LiAZ-6213 was introduced.

 In St.Petersburg the transition to low-floor-only city bus services was completed only by 2021.
 Besides LiAZ-5292 and LiAZ-6213 and other full low-floor models that account for 85% of the city buses, there are also semi low-floor buses in service, with elevated floor in the rear end of the bus.
 The same applies to trolley buses that are mostly of low-floor design.

 Other cities that use low-floor buses on the regular routes are Kazan, Sochi, Tyumen, Pskov and more.
 Most of these vehicles are domestically manufactured by LiAZ, GAZ, KAMAZ and Volgabus.